tacojones/blogg/README.md

 - **Flat-File Storage**: Posts are stored as individual text files in a directory.
 - **Markdown**: blogg features markdown support with Parsedown.php.
 - **Pagination**: blogg supports pagination for browsing posts.
-- **Read More**: blogg supports Truncation of long articles with a Read More link.
+- **Read More**: blogg supports truncation of long articles with a Read More link.
 - **Search**: blogg supports searching via a search form.

 ![image info](blogg_screenshot.png)